 The previous Monday, February 3, a similar public school boycott had been staged in New York City, keeping more than 364,000 students out of school.
 Other public school boycotts were planned for Chicago, Cambridge, MD, Wilmington, DE, Atlanta, and Cleveland.

-On Monday evening, February 10, protestors marched through the streets of Chester, gathering support for the next day's boycott.
-State troopers were called in and five protestors were arrested for distributing leaflets.
-Each was held on $300, bail even though the protestors had obtained the necessary city permits to distribute leaflets.
+On Monday evening, February 10, protesters marched through the streets of Chester, gathering support for the next day's boycott.
+State troopers were called in and five protesters were arrested for distributing leaflets.
+Each was held on $300, bail even though the protesters had obtained the necessary city permits to distribute leaflets.